Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: State of research and research questions

 \subsection{Research questions}

-To address the desiderata about evaluating smartphone-based experimental tasks in university physics education and to explore their overall potential, we designed, implemented, and evaluated a sample set of these tasks in a first-year mechanics course.
-The study was carried out “on-the-fly” and exemplifies how to implement a "rapid prototype" evaluation of such a new teaching approach into a running course.
+To address the current lack of empirical, evaluative research on the implementation and effectiveness of smartphone-based experimental tasks in university physics education, we conducted an exploratory field study in a first-year mechanics course.
+We designed, implemented, and systematically evaluated a sample set of smartphone-based experimental tasks that were used as weekly exercises.
+Following the approach of context-based science education \cite{Kuhn.2010,Kuhn.2010b}, the study focuses on students’ perceptions of learning with the tasks and their affective responses, while also exemplifying how such evaluations of new technology-enhanced teaching approaches can be meaningfully embedded into a running course.

-To better analyze students' perceptions of these new experimental tasks, we compare them in our study to two other task types.
-On the one hand, these are standard recitation tasks used throughout the entire semester, which are established textbook tasks commonly assigned as weekly exercises in introductory physics courses.
-On the other hand, these are three additional Python-based programming tasks, which were introduced in the same mechanics course for the first time alongside the smartphone experiments.
-The programming tasks align with the increasingly important learning goal of incorporating computing and programming into standard physics courses \cite[cf.][]{Atherton.2023,Chabay.2008}.
-Both experimental and programming tasks were evaluated similarly, as two of the experimental tasks also required Python for data analysis, creating a link between the two task formats beyond the concurrent implementation as two new task types.
-This parallel evaluation and comparison of both new task types allow for a deeper assessment of the smartphone-based experimental tasks while also providing initial insights into programming tasks as another important and innovative format of recitation tasks.
+In order to interpret the results more robustly, we compared these new experimental tasks to two other task types that were also implemented in the same course.
+First, we included multiple standard recitation tasks, i.e., established textbook tasks that are frequently used as weekly exercises throughout the course.
+These long-established tasks serve as an essential reference point for evaluating the added value and distinctiveness of newer formats in introductory physics courses.
+Second, we included three Python-based programming tasks that were newly introduced in the same course.
+These tasks were introduced as part of a new faculty-led teaching approach in alignment with the growing emphasis on integrating computational thinking and programming into standard physics curricula \cite[cf.][]{Atherton.2023,Chabay.2008}.
+They also served a preparatory role for two of the experimental tasks, which required Python for data analysis.
+Thus, a parallel evaluation and comparison of experimental and programming tasks allows for a deeper assessment of the smartphone-based experimental tasks, while also providing first insights into programming tasks as another important and innovative format of technology-enhanced tasks in undergraduate physics education.

 Overall, our study addresses three research questions aimed at evaluating the smartphone-based experimental tasks in comparison with the established standard recitation tasks and the newly introduced programming tasks.\\ RQ1: \textit{How do students perceive learning with the smartphone-based experimental tasks in comparison to the programming tasks?}\\ RQ2: \textit{What are students' affective responses towards the experimental tasks in comparison to the programming and standard recitation tasks?}\\ RQ3: \textit{How do potential predictors (e.g., gender, study program) influence perception of learning with the tasks and affective responses?}